 What Is The Role Of A Coach?

-The primary role of the personal coach is to create a relationship of trust in which the coached client can disclose all the information needed to resolve their problems or issues, and to ultimately help them progress.
+The primary role of the personal coach is to create a relationship of trust, and it will be paramount that the client can honestly disclose all the information needed to resolve their problems or issues, and to ultimately help them progress.

-Secondly, the coach plays a leading role in assessing the validity and feasibility of the strategies envisioned: learning to speak out more at work or acting as a conciliator, are tools that could prove helpful to the development of an individual's career, along with how to most effectively communicate, negotiate and equally how to handle all the challenges of stress in your personal and professional life.
+Secondly, the coach plays an integral role in assessing the validity and feasibility of learning coping and development strategies : learning to speak assertively at work or how to be an effective conciliator, are tools that could prove invaluable to the development of an individual's career, along with how to most effectively communicate, negotiate and equally how to handle all the challenges of stress in your personal and professional life.

-Coaches have a wide range of coaching techniques and tools at their disposal to effectively supervise their clients progress: facilitating awakenings, using neuro-linguistic programming, the systemic approach, or transactional analysis approach, ...
+Coaches utilise a wide range of coaching techniques, strategies and tools that can aide and support their clients progress: personal enlightenment and self empowerment, using neuro-linguistic programming, the systemic approach, or transactional analysis approach, ...
 There are indeed many ways that coaches can help move the individual and subsequently the world, forward!!